TeddyRandby/qio/README.md

 ## QIO
 QIO is a cross-platform and header-only library for performing asynchronous IO - without specifying how.
 QIO leaves *you the programmer* responsible for checking on IO operations, and blocking if/when you want.
+This library is meant to be an extremely simple alternative to something like `libuv`.
 The interface is very small:
 ```c
 /*